ragulpr/taildropout/README.md

 # TailDropout

-Check out [examply.ipynb](examply.ipynb) or `test.py` and `test_performance.py` to get an idea how to use it.
+Check out [example.ipynb](example.ipynb) or `test.py` and `test_performance.py` to get an idea how to use it.
 The idea is simple.
 At training time, only keep a random `k` first features.
 Results are as expected; this makes each layer learn features that are of additive importance, just like PCA.

 ### At inference time, choose either of k=1,... features
 At each layer, for an input feature vector `x`, an input *feature* `x[j]` decides how far to go in the direction `w[:,j]` of layer output space.